dennisschoepf/dnsc.io/README.md

 ## Issues & Bugs

-If you're finding any issues with the site, please create an issue within this repository.
+If you're found a bug or another issue on the site, please create an issue within this repository.